The Ultimate Kalsoy Island Travel Guide

 Upon arrival in the beautiful northern town of Klaksvík, head to the harbour area.
 The ferry port is located between two gas stations named EFFO and Magn.
 This is where the Kalsoy island ferry SAM departs.

 Alternatively, you leave your car next to the ferry port.
 Parking is free here.
-There is room for about 120 passengers on the ferry and the ferry is never fully booked.
+There is room for about 120 passengers on the ferry.
+The ferry is never fully booked for foot passangers.
 If you decide to walk onboard the boat, you can simply show up just before departure and you are good to go.

 SAM will take you to Kalsoy island with comfort and style.
 The ferry departs several times a day all year around.
 The ever changing weather conditions in the Faroe Islands are never a challenge on the route to Kalsoy island.